paulpullen/sportsticker/README.md

 <a href="http://paulpullen.github.io/sportsticker/">See the demo app for a complete example.</a>

 ##Caveats:
 The ticker is hidden on mobile devices (i.e., for devices with a max-width of 767px), and performance on tablets is likely shaky at best.
-I just didn't think I could provide a nice mobile experience with the limited screen real estate, and this code isn't optimized for the non-desktop experience (e.g., no hardware-accelartion on animations).
+I just didn't think I could provide a nice mobile experience with the limited screen real estate, and this code isn't optimized for the non-desktop experience (e.g., no hardware-acceleration on animations).
 In fact, the code isn't really optimized at all.
 As I stated, this was just a side-project, and should not be viewed as battle-tested, production-ready code.

 I don't have any immediate plans to address these limitations, so feel free to clone and do with this what you wish, if anything.
 Code is MIT licensed, so go crazy.